 In non-departmentalized schools or colleges, the recommendation of the tenured faculty shall be forwarded to the dean.
 In departmentalized schools or colleges, the recommendation of the tenured faculty shall be forwarded to the department chair, who shall add his or her recommendation and forward both recommendations to the dean.
-Based upon the candidate's file, including the recommendations received from the tenured faculty of the unit and from the department chair in departmentalized colleges, the dean shall determine whether the faculty member is making sufficient progress toward tenure so as to be reappointed.
-If the dean agrees with the recommendation of the tenured faculty, the dean's decision shall be final.
+Based upon the candidate=s file, including the recommendations received from the tenured faculty of the unit and from the department chair in departmentalized colleges, the dean shall determine whether the faculty member is making sufficient progress toward tenure so as to be reappointed.
+If the dean agrees with the recommendation of the tenured faculty, the dean=s decision shall be final.
 The dean shall notify the provost of the decision to reappoint or not reappoint.
-If the dean disagrees with the recommendation of the faculty, as well as that of the department chair in departmentalized colleges, and shall be forwarded with the candidate's file to the provost, who shall review the file and all recommendations and make the final decision on reappointment.
+If the dean disagrees with the recommendation of the tenured faculty, then the recommendation of the dean shall be added to the recommendation of the faculty, as well as that of the department chair in departmentalized colleges, and shall be forwarded with the candidate=s file to the provost, who shall review the file and all recommendations and make the final decision on reappointment.